Equipment and Gear

 Not too long, not too bulky, functional for layering and movement with water repellant fabrics.

 Use ski socks made for skiing and fit properly.
-They are made with quality material that help keep feet warm.
+They are made with quality material that helps keep feet warm.
 Wool blended socks are the best.
 The wick sweat well, and help keep feet warmer even when wet.
 Ski socks are cushioned in all the right places.
 They are higher up the leg for warmth and are not made to slide down off the calf.
-Have at least one identical pair for everyday you ski each week; a minimun of two identical pairs are essential for a weekend athlete.
+Have at least one identical pair for everyday you ski each week; a minimum of two identical pairs are essential for a weekend athlete.

 Team Jackets must be ordered in early March for the next season.
 Jackets are ordered directly from Stan and Dan Sports.
 Although you may find some slightly used ones on our ski swap page.